benfig1127/Data_Mining_Final_Project/index.md

 ```

 ## Conclusion
 This is a work-in-progress and we encourage all forms of feedback.
 Thank you for reading!
+A special thanks to our professor, Mike Izbicki for all the help and a wonderful class!
+[Link to His Info](https://izbicki.me/)